Distributing scripts to macOS devices using Workspace ONE UEM

 Note: If the script does not appear on the list, try refreshing the screen.
 It might take a moment for Intelligent Hub to update Workspace ONE UEM on the status of the script’s execution.

-Workspace ONE UEM provides a method to distribute non-app store software packages to macOS devices.
-This delivery method can be used to deliver and execute scripts on endpoint devices.
+Workspace ONE UEM offers a method to distribute non-app store software packages to macOS devices.
+This delivery method enables the delivery and execution of scripts on endpoint devices.
 This tutorial focuses on leveraging Internal Apps to deliver scripts as payload-free packages.
-This method is valid for customers who are not licensed to use the Scripts resource or who are using an on-premises version of Workspace ONE UEM.
+This approach is suitable for customers who lack access to the Scripts resource or are using an on-premises version of Workspace ONE UEM.

-For this exercise, you will use a simple script that creates a text file on the desktop of the logged-in end user.
-However, this process is just as useful for advanced scripts that perform complex administrative tasks.
-As part of this exercise, you will create a payload-free package, and use the Install Scripts option for Internal Apps to run the script during installation of the package.
+For this exercise, you’ll use a simple script that creates a text file on the desktop of the logged-in end user.
+However, this method is equally applicable to advanced scripts that perform intricate administrative tasks.
+As part of this exercise, you’ll create a payload-free package and utilize the Install Scripts option within Internal Apps to execute the script during the package installation process.

-Note: In this tutorial, you will use options within Workspace ONE UEM to deploy and execute your script.
-It is possible to embed your script within the payload-free package and execute it from there.
-However, that will require you to re-package the payload-free package every time you make a change to the script.
-For this tutorial, you will not include the script in the payload-free package, but the method is available as an option if you need it.
+NOTE: In this tutorial, you’ll use options within Workspace ONE UEM to deploy and execute your script.
+You can also embed your script within the payload-free package and execute it from there.
+However, this approach requires re-packaging the payload-free package every time you make a change to the script.
+For this tutorial, we’ll exclude the script from the payload-free package, but the method is available as an option if needed.

 Prerequisites